AsahiLinux/docs/Developer-Quickstart.md

 * disk0s5: Linux / (ext4)
 * disk0s6: 1TR (One True Recovery OS)

-Note that storage is not yet supported in our tree or bootloader, but we are targeting this partition layout a priori. disk0s3 will be our "stub" macOS, which at this time will be used to hold a full macOS install (eventually we will provide tooling to allow this to be a minimal partition containing only boot files, to avoid wasted space, but this is not ready yet).
+Note that storage is not yet supported in our tree or bootloader, but we are targeting this partition layout _a priori_. disk0s3 will be our "stub" macOS, which at this time will be used to hold a full macOS install (eventually we will provide tooling to allow this to be a minimal partition containing only boot files, to avoid wasted space, but this is not ready yet).

 Assuming you have a 500GB model: